 In Shuttlesworth v.
 Birmingham, 394 U.S. 197 (1969), the Supreme Court ruled that the conviction of the Rev. Fred Shuttlesworth, for leading a protest march without a permit, was improper because the ordinance under which he was convicted was an unconstitutional prior restraint on speech.

-Shuttlesworth nonetheless led the march of 52 African Americans without disrupting traffic or violating traffic laws.
+Shuttlesworth nonetheless led the march of 52 African Americans on Good Friday 1963 without disrupting traffic or violating traffic laws.
 He was convicted, fined, and sentenced to more than three months’ hard labor.
 The Alabama court of appeals reversed, but the Alabama Supreme Court construed the statute more narrowly and reinstated Shuttlesworth’s conviction.